aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/21-exploring-the-cluster/index.en.md

 On the stack detail page, click on the **`Outputs`** tab.
 You should see the **`RancherURL`**.
 Open the link in a new tab to bring up the Rancher Multi-Cluster Manager web interface.
 If your browser presents you with a certificate warning, you can safely proceed.

 > The workshop environment uses self-signed certificates for learning purposes.
-In a production environment, always use certificates issued from a trusted Certificate Authority.
+In a production environment, always use certificates issued from a trusted public or private certificate authority.
 [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/) makes it easy to provision, manage, deploy, and renew SSL/TLS certificates.

 ![aws-console-cf-mgmt](/static/images/content/21-aws-cf-mgmt.png)
 ![aws-console-cf-mgmt](/static/images/content/21-aws-cf-mgmt-detail.png)